Thank you for your response

 from the bank account during a financial year.
 It will apply to the withdrawal of all the sums of money or an aggregate of sums from a particular bank in a financial year.
 The section will apply to withdrawals made by any taxpayer, including:

 But it shall not apply if payment is made to-

-The tax will be deducted by the payer while making payment to any individual in cash from a taxpayer’s bank account on the amount in excess of Rs 1 crore.
+The payer shall deduct tax while making payment to any individual in cash from the individual’s bank account on the amount over Rs 1 crore.

-Separately, in case of business payments, payment made through a bearer cheque would not be allowed as an expenditure under section 40(A)(3) of the income tax act.
-Any payment made exceeding Rs 10,000 per day (in a single transaction or in aggregate) is not allowed as business expenditure.
+Separately, in the case of business payments, payment made through a bearer cheque would not be allowed as an expenditure under section 40(A)(3) of the Income Tax Act.
+Any payment exceeding Rs 10,000 per day (in a single transaction or in aggregate) is not allowed as business expenditure.

 The person (payer) making the cash payment will have to deduct TDS under Section 194N.
 Here is the list of such persons:

 There are certain categories of persons (payee) to whom the provision of this section will not apply.
 They are listed below:

 The payer should deduct TDS while making the cash payment over and above Rs 1 crore in a financial year to the payee.
 If the payee withdraws a sum of money at regular intervals, the payer will have to deduct TDS from the amount once the total sum withdrawn exceeds Rs 1 crore in a financial year.